geeky-do/devimposter/src/posts/do-not-break-the-internet-please.md

 When the outage was two hours old, I was texting with my friend (on iMessage), and we were speculating on the root cause of the outage.
 Without a second thought, I said, "Configuration change that broke their DNS."
 I am not a genius, and I didn't troubleshoot why Facebook was down.
 But in the software industry, extensive outages are usually configuration changes.
 Why might you ask?
 We don't test them, and because a valid configuration doesn't mean it's correct or ensures your services remain working.
 Someone woke up that day and did what they thought would be a routine, non-breaking change.
 I am aware that there are theories that suggest this was sabotage but most outages are really just honest mistakes.

 # Why do companies make such decisions?
 Facebook is huge, and so is its infrastructure.
 So they decided to become an autonomous system, which means that their network and its scale are extensive even by tech giants' standards.
 The more complex your systems are, the less predictability you can have when making such central changes.
-Their extensive network isn't the only problem but the fact that the internet runs on solutions that have been around since the moment of its inception, but they were never supposed to live this long.

 What I find peculiar is that they locked themselves out as well because their internal tools where also residing in the same space.
 # How was it fixed?